camlee/power-meter/esp32-viewe/docs/ARCHITECTURE.md

 - A sensor failure, clock loss, Wi-Fi loss, or peer loss degrades a feature but never prevents local measurement/UI operation.

-## Remaining implementation gaps
+## Active implementation gaps

 These are documented design gaps, not accepted final behavior:

-- simulation is the default until physical hardware is available; the ADC source and provisional pin/channel configuration are available but untested;
-- physical ADC conversion and calibration still require validation against the installed electrical hardware;
-- session-aware history/time needs longer-running recovery and retention testing before its data is treated as production-durable;
-- the full meter data API and browser application are not yet implemented;
+- Sensor readings do not yet carry production-ready channel presence, validity/staleness, provenance, or error diagnostics through every consumer.
+- Candidate History V1 tenant isolation, per-channel coverage, protected Demo fixtures, and dataset-scoped reset/retention are designed but not implemented.
+- History/time needs deterministic recovery/query tests, accelerated retention
+  tests, and real rotation/multi-day verification before it is production-durable.
+- The Arduino Uno UART source and its versioned protocol are specified but not implemented.
+- Physical ADC conversion/calibration accuracy remains a separate future on-site integration milestone.
-- role configuration and peer time/data synchronization remain future work.
+- Role configuration and peer synchronization are explicitly out of scope.

 ## Development and verification

 PlatformIO is the canonical local build path: `pio run -d esp32-viewe`.
 The currently checked configuration builds successfully with a 3 MB OTA slot.

-Development should keep simulation as a selectable mode, add serial/API diagnostics for every service, and add a hardware test screen for raw ADC millivolts plus converted readings.
-Future OTA and remote verification should be layered only after the local build, flash, serial log, and recovery paths are dependable.
+Development keeps realtime simulation selectable and routes it through the same validation/history path as physical sources.
+Source health must be observable through local and web diagnostics.
+Raw ADC millivolts plus converted readings remain available for the future hardware-integration procedure.
+See `SCOPE_AND_ROADMAP.md`, `SENSOR_DATA_POLICY.md`, `HISTORY_STORAGE_V1.md`, `ARDUINO_UART_SENSOR.md`, and `HISTORY_TEST_PLAN.md` for the active delivery sequence and acceptance work.